Local SEO Positioning:

 - In the labelling (Alt Tag) of the images: Most local businesses do not use the alternative text in their images.
 Make sure you have alternative text in all your images, and that you include the city/town information in your alternative text.

-Optimize your page in Google My Business
+Optimise your page in Google My Business

 Google My Business, is the new platform to manage your local business from a single tool, fully integrating Google Places and the company page of Google Plus (Local).